Seven Churches of Revelation

 At the top of the hill, 5.5km south of the Upper Gate (south entrance) of the Ephesus Ancient City Museum, is the House of St. Mary in Ephesus.
 While there is no direct archaeological evidence or mention in the Bible, the House of the Virgin Mary is where, according to many people’s beliefs, Mary, the mother of Jesus, spent the last years of her life.
 It is supposed that Mary arrived at Ephesus with St. John and lived there until her death and Assumption/Dormition*.
 A synodal letter of the Council of Ephesus that took place in 431 A.D. mentions “the city of the Ephesians, where John the Theologian and the Virgin Mother of God St. Mary [lived and are buried]”.

 *Countering this is the early Christian belief that St. Mary lived and died in Jerusalem, where Saint Juvenal, Bishop of Jerusalem, testified the existence of her tomb in 451 A.D.
-The Church of the Dormition on the hill of Mount Zion was built at the location assumed to be the tomb of Mary in the 5th century A.D.
+The Church of the Dormition on the hill of Mount Zion was built at the location assumed to be Mary’s tomb in the 5th century A.D.

 While the Roman Catholic Church has never pronounced the house’s authenticity for the lack of scientifically acceptable evidence, many gestures made by Popes authenticated its history in the eyes of the faithful.
 An investigation commissioned by the Archdiocese of Smyrna concluded in December 1892 that the assumption that the Blessed Virgin Mary might have died in the house was scientifically and theologically justifiable.
 An Austrian excavation team conducted two exploratory excavations on behalf of the Turkish Heritage Authority in 2003.
 The analysis of the ceramic finds from undisturbed excavation layers concluded that the ancient villa was the atrium of a residential house from the 1st century A.D.